lirundong/Poisson-Editing/README.md

       ```python
       L_f[i] = 4 * f[i] - b[y + 1, x] - f[y - 1, x] - b[y, x + 1] - f[y, x - 1]
       ```
-2. Build Laplacian of guidance values `g` within mask (the Omega in paper):
+2. To build Laplacian of guidance values `g` within mask (the Omega in paper):

    Basically the `g` is drawn from forge-ground image, and no boundary conditions should be considered: